garrandall/popular-music-data/tracks/all-i-do-is-think-of-you-troop.md

 And angels start to sing
 "Hey that's the girl for you
 So what are ya gonna do?"
-Hey little girl!!!
+Hey little girl!
-I LOVE YOU !!! (i love you so...)
+I LOVE YOU! (i love you so...)

-All i do is think of you
+All I do is think of you
-Day and night (day and night that's all i do)
+Day and night (day and night that's all I do)
 I can't get you off my mind
 Thinking back (all the time)
 All the time